 What to expect from your doctor

-During your appointment, your doctor or other health provider is likely to ask you a number of questions about your child's eating, activity, mood and thoughts, and any symptoms your child might have.
+During the appointment, your child's doctor or other health provider is likely to ask you a number of questions about your child's eating, activity, mood and thoughts, and any symptoms your child might have.
 You may be asked such questions as:

 - What does your child eat in a typical day?